Bigfoot International

-Bigfoot International, Inc. was a New York City based holding company, which developed email communications, marketing automation and customer interaction software products during the dot-com era.
+Bigfoot International, Inc. was a New York City based holding company, which developed email communications, marketing automation, and customer interaction software products during the dot-com era.
 Founded in 1997 by Lenny Barshack and James Hoffman, it grew out of Bigfoot.com, a free e-mail provider and Web directory.
 It eventually developed into a group of three subsidiaries: Bigfoot.com, Bigfoot Interactive, and Neoplanet, Inc. The company ended in 2000.

 History

 Bigfoot morphed into a holding company in 1997, when Acxiom Corporation decided to make about $11 million investment to develop E-Mail Campaign Management (ECM) service after a successful implementation of Acxiom Preferred Mail joint service.
-New York City based Bigfoot Interactive was formed to develop ECM solutions.
+New York City-based Bigfoot Interactive was formed to develop ECM solutions.

-In 1999 Bigfoot International spun out its Neoplanet division into Neoplanet, Inc., headquartered in Phoenix, Arizona.
+In 1999, Bigfoot International spun out its NeoPlanet division into NeoPlanet, Inc., headquartered in Phoenix, Arizona.
 Since then, the company became more of a Web incubator type.

 Following the dot-com collapse, the company was divided and sold off.

 Bigfoot.com

 Bigfoot.com started out in 1995 when a former Wall Street executive Lenny Barshack and international PC retailer Jim Hoffman partnered to create an email directory.
 They secured about $3 million in the first and second rounds of investment from various investors including Sam Zell, Herb Allen and Peter Angelos.
 There was just one competitor on the market at that time, sled.com, later purchased by Yahoo!.

 Bigfoot, which then operated as Bigfoot Partners L.P., continued to develop the service by adding white pages directory and free email service.
 They soon discovered that email addresses quickly became outdated as users changed their ISPs and jobs.
-In June 1996 they launched ad-supported "Bigfoot for life", an email forwarding service, which redirected all emails to user`s current email.
+In June 1996 they launched ad-supported "Bigfoot for life", an email forwarding service, which redirected all emails to user's current email.

-In 1997 Bigfoot added several paid extra features like email archiving, spam filtering, an auto-reminder that alerts the user on important dates, an auto-responder that replies to mail when the user is inactive and Bigfoot Consolidator, which forwarded emails from multiple accounts into a single mailbox.
+In 1997, Bigfoot added several paid extra features like email archiving, spam filtering, an auto-reminder that alerts the user on important dates, an auto-responder that replies to mail when the user is inactive and Bigfoot Consolidator, which forwarded emails from multiple accounts into a single mailbox.
 In January 1998, Bigfoot PermaWeb, a free URL redirection service was added.
 Bigfoot.com partnered with BellSouth, Hotmail, McAfee and Microsoft among others.

 In 1999, Bigfoot International started talks to sell Bigfoot.com.
 In 2000, it was bought by internet entrepreneur Michael Gleissner.
-Gleissner has grown the organization into a large international company focused on film and fashion primarily in Asia, Bigfoot Entertainment.
-Bigfoot email and Bigfoot directories were served by Bigfoot Communications until end of service for "Bigfoot for life" in 2016.
+Gleissner has grown the organization into a large international company focused on film and fashion primarily in Asia called Bigfoot Entertainment.
+Bigfoot email and Bigfoot directories were served by Bigfoot Communications until end of service for "Bigfoot for Life" in 2016.